-Japanese milk bread is probably the lightest, fluffiest, most tender bread you’ll come across.
-It’s the perfect everyday loaf, from sandwiches to toast, and is one you need to try!
-This recipe was created in partnership with the dairy farm families of New England.
+Japanese milk bread is probably the lightest, fluffiest, most tender bread you'll come across.
+It's the perfect everyday loaf, from sandwiches to toast, and is one you need to try!

 I'll admit, when I have seen lines of similar-looking white bread any time I have been in Asia, I haven't felt inspired.
 I've always been more of a fan of artisan-style loaves, whether that's something like a sourdough rye bread or with 'bits' in it like my fig walnut bread.